Salmon Fishing Assumptions

 The Best Rural Pursuit In The World

-Let's not kid ourselves on that there's no real magic to be felt on the banks of a Scottish salmon river or that there's no soothing & tranquilizing effect from the flow of the stream.
+Let's not kid ourselves on that there's no real magic to be felt on the banks of a Scottish salmon river or that there's no soothing & tranquilising effect from the flow of the stream.
 This is the king of all rural pursuits as the components that make it so special are not present in any other pursuit.
-Catching a fish that's not in the river to feed has always been challenging with no guarantees given and respecting that challenge also plays a big part of the attraction.
-Allow your mind to start focussing in closer on exactly how you're going to hit objective when you're on the river and if you're effective at doing so a whole new tactical thought dimension will open up which comes with a confident and energy 'paced' state of mind.
+Catching a fish that's not in the river to feed has always been challenging with no guarantees given and 'respecting' that challenge also plays a big part of the attraction.
+Allow your mind to start focussing in closer on exactly how you're going to hit objective when you're on the river by dropping the robotics and if you're effective at doing so a whole new tactical thought dimension will open up which comes with a confident and energy 'paced' state of mind.

 For More General Information On Salmon Fishing & Tactics

 This website's sister site has a search directory for 'Questions & Answers' regarding various different salmon fishing topics & tactics.
 While the sister site design & content is fairly new and still very much a 'work in progress' there's already much useful content that could assist new or experienced Scottish salmon fishers in this fabulous pursuit.
 Follow this Salmon Fishing Information link for access to this new salmon fishing information source.